nmgzjf/Caffe-Solution/README.md

 This is a VS2013 solution of BVLC Caffe, but not only a Caffe project.
 This solution contains 27 projects.
 After building, the solution will generate 18 executable files and 8 static library (8 .lib file).

-I have completed this work in in June 2005 in UTS.
+I have completed this work in June 2005 in Sydney.
 That solution is compiled in VS2013 with OpenCV3.0 + CUDA7.0 + cuDNN2.
 When I return to Beijing in September, I decided to update the solution.
 So I download the source code of BVLC Caffe last week, and completed the modification and compilation this week.

 I greatly appreciate the work of these persons: